-One Major Side Effect of Drinking Diet Soda, Say Experts
+One Major Side Effect of Drinking Diet Soda Every Day, Say Doctors

-Choosing a Diet Coke instead of a Coca-Cola to trim some calories is not necessarily making a healthier choice, an increasing number of studies suggest.
-While many artificially-sweetened beverages contain zero calories, drinking them regularly may put you at risk for health complications typically associated with being overweight, namely metabolic disorders like cardiovascular disease.
+An increasing number of studies suggest that choosing a Diet Coke instead of a Coca-Cola to trim some calories is not necessarily making a healthier choice.
+While many artificially sweetened beverages contain zero calories, drinking them regularly may put you at risk for health complications typically associated with being overweight, namely, metabolic disorders like cardiovascular disease.

-Although artificial sweeteners, like aspartame (one of the more popular ingredients in diet soda), are approved safe for use in foods and beverages by the U.S. Food & Drug Administration, that doesn't mean that they're good for you.
-"Given the association we found between artificial sweeteners and the excess cardiovascular risks […] it is best to limit or avoid aspartame," says nutrition scientist Yasmin Mossavar-Rahamani, PhD, an associate professor of epidemiology and population health at Albert Einstein College of Medicine.
+Although artificial sweeteners like aspartame (one of the more popular ingredients in diet soda) are approved for use in foods and beverages by the U.S. Food & Drug Administration, that doesn't mean that they're good for you.
+"Given the association we found between artificial sweeteners and the excess cardiovascular risks […] it is best to limit or avoid aspartame," says nutrition scientist Yasmin Mossavar-Rahmani, Ph.D., an associate professor of epidemiology and population health at Albert Einstein College of Medicine.

 "The results of our study suggested that people who drank diet soda frequently (e.g., daily) had a higher risk of vascular outcomes like heart attacks and strokes as well as diabetes," comments Dr. Gardener.
 "There is still more work to be done to determine the exact mechanisms that explain this association as well as the ingredients in diet soda that may be driving the association."